Why Seaborn?

 Two Flavors of Seaborn Functions

-When you call an axes-level function, it creates a plot on a single Axes without affecting anything else in your Figure.
-This makes them perfect for building complex multi-plot layouts where you want precise control over what goes where.
+Axes-level functions work with a single Axes object and integrate with matplotlib.
+When you call one, it creates a plot on a single Axes without affecting anything else in your Figure.

 # Load our dataset